mariosar/mariosar.github.io/_posts/2019-10-31-restful-apis.md

 ```
 Let's break this endpoint down piece by piece:

-- Our HTTP request is using the GET method.
-There are several methods available to choose from in order to make a request.
+- Our HTTP request begins with the GET method.
+There are several methods available to choose from in order to make an HTTP request.
 The most common are GET, POST, PUT, DELETE, but there are several others.
 The HTTP method used is how we communicate to the server the request's ***intention***.

 - For APIs we can use either HTTP or HTTPS - the choice comes down to security.

 - Next we have the domain name, which is the human-friendly address pointing to the server.

-- Next, we have our URI starting with `/api`, this is a convention used that basically all the API endpoints should be nested within the `/api` path to distinguish them from normal web requests.
-Alternatively, we could have placed our API endpoints in a *subdomain* `api`.
+- Next, we have our URI starting with `/api`.
+This is a convention used that basically all the API endpoints should be nested within the `/api` path to distinguish them from normal Web requests.
+Alternatively, we could have placed our API endpoints in a *subdomain* `api.xyzcompany.com`.

 - Finally, we specify the *resource* we want to interact with, in this case `/widgets`.

 This is an endpoint that will retrieve *all the widgets* from the server.
-The server likely will return a JSON payload containing an array of widget objects.
+The server will likely return a JSON payload containing an array of widget objects.

 Let's look at common operations we may perform on a resource managed by a REST API.

 ## CRUD

-CRUD is an acronym meaning Create, Read, Update, Delete.
+CRUD is an acronym meaning Create, Read, Update, and Delete.
 It represents the most common operations you would perform on a resource.

 In REST APIs, HTTP methods (GET, POST, PUT, DELETE) correspond to CRUD verbs.